Xilinx/Vitis-Tutorials/Getting_Started/Vitis/Part4-data_center.md

 3. `v++ -c` compiles the source code for the vector-add accelerator into a compiled kernel object (.xo file).
 Refer to [Compiling C/C++ PL Kernels](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Compiling-C/C-PL-Kernels) for more information.
 4. `v++ -l` links the compiled kernel with the target platform and generates the FPGA binary (.xclbin file).
 Refer to [Linking the Kernels](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Linking-the-Kernels) for more information.

 The `-t` option of the `v++` command specifies the build target.
-Here it is set to `sw_emu` so we are building for software emulation.
+Here it is set to `sw_emu`, so you are building for software emulation.

 Notice also the `--config` option which is used to specify the name of a configuration file containing additional options.
-Here we are using this configuration file to specify the number of kernels and the mapping of kernel arguments to specific memory banks.
+Here you are using this configuration file to specify the number of kernels and the mapping of kernel arguments to specific memory banks.

 ```bash
 debug=1